Itaymanes/K-QA/README.md

 This repository provides the dataset and evaluation code for K-QA, a comprehensive Question and Answer dataset in real-world medical .
 You can find detailed information on the dataset curation and evaluation metric computation in our full [paper]().

-To explore the results of 7 state-of-the-art models, check out [space](https://huggingface.co/spaces/Itaykhealth/K-QA).
+To explore the results of 7 state-of-the-art models, check out [this space](https://huggingface.co/spaces/Itaykhealth/K-QA).

 ## The Dataset
 K-QA consists of two portions - a medium-scale corpus of diverse real-world medical